Welcome to today's edition of the Rush 24-7 podcast.

 What are you, a coward?

-You're not stand up for who you really were.
+You got to stand up for who you really were.

-So I I guess they can formed.
+So I guess I conformed.

-So now the bullies want you to be like everybody else.
+Oh, now the bullies want you to be like everybody else.

 That's true.